 - Set Google Docs as the default document editor for all CRM users—Salsa CRM gives each user the ability to configure their word processing options for themselves.
 However, CRM system administrators can use this setting to set Google Docs as the word processor of choice for all users at once.
 This setting locks the word processing option for all users.
 This setting is the only way to turn off global Google Docs usage as well.

-- Initiate an email directly from a constituent record and continue the conversation in your email program's inbox.
+- Create and send an email directly from a constituent record and continue the conversation in your email program's inbox.

 - Click the Custom button in the Email configuration area.

-- Type the email address you wish to use when sending Email in the Default “From” Address field.
+- Type the email address you wish to use when sending Email in the Default “Reply-To” Address field.

-PRO TIP: It's a good practice to set up a shared email address rather than any one person's real email address.
+PRO TIP: Set up a shared email address rather than any one person's real email address.
 This allows people who receive email from your organization to contact you later, even if the original sender is no longer with your organization.

-- Type the name of the address owner from step 2 above in the Display "From" Address field.
+- Type the name corresponding to the address owner from step 2 above in the Default "Reply-To" Name field.

-- Type your Server Address such as smtp.gmail.com.
-You may need to enter your server IP address.
+- Type your Server Address name, such as smtp.gmail.com.
+You should not need to enter your server IP address.
 To obtain the server IP address you will need to contact your System Administrator.

 - Select an Encryption option:

-- SSL - Google considers this a less secure options and some email providers no longer support it.
+- SSL - Google considers this a less secure option and most email providers no longer support it.
 Generally uses port 465 (not recommended).

 - STARTTLS - Office 365 supports only this option, while most other service providers recommend it now and are moving toward requiring it.
 Generally uses port 587.